Abdul-Anon/PyJokes/README.md

 ## Hi, it's Muhaimin again 👋

-This is something unorthodox but cool
+This is something unorthodox but cool.
 Don't forget to try to laugh😅
 # PyJokes